IKEA Canada

 Does IKEA Canada offer assembly services?

-Yes, IKEA Canada partners with third-party service providers to offer furniture assembly services for an additional fee.
+Yes, the brand partners with third-party service providers to offer furniture assembly services for an additional fee.
 Availability depends on location.

 Is IKEA Canada different from IKEA in other countries?